CampaignLab/data-pipeline/README.md

 * *source* is a link (if available) to the actual dataset.
 * The *description* is a one liner that describes the dataset
 * *properties* is a list of the *datapoints* that we want to *end up with after transforming the raw dataset*.

+### Dockerized
+I'm learning my way around data science and Python.
+So am working with Docker to improve reproducability and other good reasons.
+For now, have mounted the entire repo into the image's workspace.

+* docker-compose up
+* Get a login URL  (localhost:8888?token=...) from the output
+* docker exec -it jupyter-notebook /bin/bash
+* python -c 'from london_election_results import get_data; print(get_data())'